Cyanotic heart defect - dextrocardia; Congenital heart defect - dextrocardia; Birth defect - dextrocardia

 The baby might also need surgery to correct problems in the organs of the abdomen.

-Children with Kartagener syndrome will need repeated treatment with antibiotics for sinus infections.
+Children with Kartagener syndrome will need repeated treatment with antibiotics for sinus and lung infections.

 Children with a missing or abnormal spleen need long-term antibiotics.